rakshanarayan1/VSDSquadron/README.md

 ![7](https://github.com/user-attachments/assets/55704bcb-b96e-4392-bb3a-380e46c25fed)

 # Task 2:
-# A.SPIKE simulation and observation with -O1 and -Ofast.upload snapshots of compiled C code,RISC-V Objdump
+## A.SPIKE simulation and observation with -O1 and -Ofast.upload snapshots of compiled C code,RISC-V Objdump
+## What is SPIKE in RISC-V?
+A RISC-V ISA is a simulator, enabling the testing and analysis of RISC-V programs without the need for actual hardware.
+Spike is a free, open-source C++ simulator for the RISC-V ISA that models a RISC-V core and cache system.
+It can be used to run programs and a Linux kernel, and can be a starting point for running software on a RISC-V target
-# Steps:
+## Steps:
 1.The C code is the same as above:
 ![2](https://github.com/user-attachments/assets/61aa28ae-234f-4cc4-8fbd-7439060320c4)